 Arbitrary Gun Power: The guns seem to deal whatever damage makes the coolest shot at the time.
 During the final showdown, Django shoots Lara Lee and the body is thrown clean backwards into the next room despite her being hit diagonally, while another victim merely drops to the floor where he stands.

 Artistic License - History: People in the antebellum South likely would not have been surprised to see a 'nigger on a horse', as slaves were often ordered to exercise their masters' horses and the sight of them riding around the area would not have been unusual.
-However, the horse arguably is symbolic of Django's status as a free man and a respected companion of a white man.

 As the Good Book Says: "Big John" Brittle has torn pages from the Bible stitched to his clothing, including one hovering over his heart (which Django shoots clean through).
 Brittle recites passages while preparing to whip one of Big Daddy's slaves over a matter of some broken eggs.